SpikeInterface/MEArec/README.md

 On Windows:
 `activate neurocnn`

 The neural simulations rely on NEURON 7.5 (https://www.neuron.yale.edu/neuron/) (it can be downloaded from https://neuron.yale.edu/ftp/neuron/versions/) and the LFPy 2.0.
-NEURON should be installed manually.
+NEURON should be installed manually (I you are running a Linux system add `export PYTHONPATH="/usr/local/nrn/lib/python/:$PYTHONPATH"` to your `.bashrc`.

 Moreover, these scripts make use of a package for handling MEAs (MEAutility):